ImranKibria/Large_Transformers/README.md

 4) wav2vec 2.0
 5) wavLM

-The above models have been finetuned on NISQA dataset for MOS prediction using audio waveform.
+The above models have been finetuned on NISQA dataset for MOS prediction using audio waveform input.